 Right-wing populism is a global phenomenon that challenges several pillars of liberal democracy, and it is often described as a dangerous political ideology because it resonates with the fascist idea of power in terms of anti-pluralism and lack of minorities’ protection.
 In Western Europe, many...

 This book explores the anti-Islamic turn and expansion of the far right in Western Europe, North America and beyond from 2001 and onwards.
 Driven by terror attacks and other moral shocks, the anti-Islamic cause has undergone four waves of transnational expansion in the period since 2001.
 The...

 Reinhard Heinisch, Emanuele Massetti, Oscar Mazzoleni

-The edited book brings together country experts on populism, ethno-territorial politics and party competition.
-The book consists of twelve empirical chapters, covering seven Western European states (Austria, Belgium, France, Italy, Spain, Switzerland, and the UK) as well as four Central-European...
+The edited book brings together country experts on populism, ethno-territorial politics, and party competition.
+It consists of twelve empirical chapters, covering seven Western European states (Austria, Belgium, France, Italy, Spain, Switzerland, and the UK) as well as four Central European states...

 Craig J.J.
 McCann